Plumbers' knots: Relationships with lattice knots and cube diagrams

-We observe that plumbers' knots bear strong resemblance to a number of other knot theories.
-Two of particular interest are lattice knots and cubical diagrams.
+We observe that plumbers' knots bear strong resemblance to a number of other discrete knot theories.
+Two of particular interest are lattice knots and cube diagrams.
 Lattice knots are studied because they can be used to model physical data like length and thickness of the material from which a knot is constructed.
-Cubical diagrams are used in \cite{Bald} to construct chain complexes of knots with which one can study knot Floer homology.
+Cube diagrams are used in \cite{Cube} to construct chain complexes of knots with which one can study knot Floer homology.